endriu00/opentab/README.md

-# OPENTAB

-**Tired of having hundreds of tabs open in your browser?**
-**Tired of saying: I'll keep this tab open so that tomorrow I can study this thing better?**
-**Tired of being sad when closing them all after forgetting why you opened them lately?**

-## Then Opentab is the bash utility made for you!

-Opentab should:

-### Open a group of tabs
-- open a group *groupname* of tabs specified by the group name *groupname*

-### Be smart
-- automatically collect a group of tabs based on a common pattern name (?????)

-### Add/remove tabs to/from a group
-- add a tab *URL* to a specific group *groupname*
-- remove a tab *URL* from a specific group *groupname*
-- remove an entire group specifying the group name

-### Group listing
-- list the groups registered
-- list the groups registered with their URLs
-- list a specific group with every URL in it
+# Meet `opentab`

+Tired of having hundreds of tabs open in your browser?
+Tired of saying: I'll keep this tab open so that tomorrow I can study this thing better?
+Tired of being sad when closing them all after forgetting why you opened them lately?

+### Then `opentab` is the bash utility made for you!

+`opentab` is a CLI tool that lets you save your browser tabs in a structured way so that you can relax and read or work on them later.

+Think of it like a tab organizer: most of the time, you need to open again and again the same group of tabs, like your job's email webpage, your company's internal websites you have to login into everyday, your job's `Slack` account.
+Sometimes, you are working on something and you start opening pages over pages in your browser.
+This leads to tens or more tabs per argument that you are not willing to close.
+The automatic instinct you have is to bookmark them all and put them inside a folder in your browser.
+Now the fact is: you could use any add-on your browser is provided of, but you will soon lose track of the tabs you saved.
+And, worst, you need to search for them everytime and this is so unfriendly.
+Moreover, if you decide to change your default browser, you would need to export them all in some ways. `opentab` resolves all these issues, and it does letting you organize your tabs in **groups** that you can directly consult in your shell.

+Exactly, if you are a shell lover, you can *save* all your tabs and *open* them using your shell only.
+These are just some of the features of `opentab`!

+# Features

+## Add tabs

+`opentab` is useless if you cannot populate it with your favourite tabs!
+The `add` command is the command you will probably use the most along with the `open` command (check it out at [open](#open-a-group-of-tabs)).

+The available commands are:
+- Add one empty group.
+  The command is:
+  [x] opentab add cool_group_name
+- Add one *URL* to a specific group.
+  The command is:
+  [x] opentab add cool_group_name single_url
+- Add more than one *URL* to a specific group.
+  The command is:
+  [x] opentab add cool_group_name first_url second_url [...] nth_url

+# Remove tabs

+What if your job on some tabs or some group of tabs is done?
+You don't want them to ruin your clean `opentab` workspace.
+You can simply delete them and do not worry about them anymore!

+The available commands are:
+- Remove one group **and** the tabs in it.
+  **Danger**: this will delete the tabs in the group along with it.
+  The command is:
+  [x] opentab rm never_coming_back_group
+- Remove one URL from a group.
+  The command is:
+  [x] opentab rm still_existing_group deleting_url
+- Remove more than one URL from a group.
+  The command is:
+  [x] opentab rm still_existing_group deleting_url_1 [...] deleting_url_n

+# Open a group of tabs

+Now you have a good amount of groups and tabs.
+Let's see what `opentab` is capable of!
+Open a group of tabs specified by the group name.
+The tabs will be opened in your default browser.

+The available commands are:
+- Open the tabs in the group in an existing browser session.
+  The command is:
+  [x] opentab open cool_group_name
+- Open the tabs in the group in a new browser session.
+  The commands are:
+  [x] opentab open --new-session cool_group_name
+  [x] opentab open -n cool_group_name

+# List the tabs

+You have added so many tabs to `opentab` that you have lost the number.
+Or the name of your groups.
+No problem, `opentab` is here to help you.
+You can list:
+- The groups.
+- The tabs in a group.
+- The tabs in every group.

+The available commands are:
+- List the groups you have saved.
+  The command is:
+  [x] opentab ls
+- List the tabs in a group.
+  The command is:
+  [x] opentab ls cool_group_name
+- List the tabs in each group along with the groups.
+  The command is:
+  [x] opentab ls -a